Ferohmd/MS1-Project/docs/TESTING.md

 I have tested following acceptance criteria for desktop and tablet

 ### Home Page
-  - As a user I want to browse the home page with a root URL. ex: http://localhost/index.html
+  - As a user I want to browse the home page with a root URL. ex: https://ferohmd.github.io/MS1-Project/index.html
+    - Testing: I browsed the URL above to access the home page of the restaurant.
+When I browse the url, I landed in the home page.
   - As a user I want to see navigation in the header with restaurant logo, name of the restaurant as a content and footer with contact and opening hours information with social medial icons and copyright information.
+    - Testing: When I brose the home page URL, I landed on the home page of the restaurant and I can see the logo of the restaurant in the header and the site navigation list.
+And in the footer, I see the contact details
   - As a user I want to navigate to different pages by clicking the navigation links provided in the header.
     - On clicking logo, I want to stay in the home page
     - On clicking Home link, I want to stay in the home page